KEERRO/ctf-writeups/RedpwCTF 2021/rev/pickled-onions/README.md

 We used `pickletools` to disassemble the objects --> static analysis FTW \o/!
 These articles [1](https://intoli.com/blog/dangerous-pickles/) [2](https://tjcsc.netlify.app/csc/writeups/angstromctf-2021-pickle) [list of opcodes spec](https://juliahub.com/docs/Pickle/LAUNc/0.1.0/opcode/) helped us understand the VM spec and the behaviour of the different opcodes.

 The flag checking routine is just a combinations of conditions between 2 chars of the flag picked "patternless" in every check function.
-Totally 250 checks done so 250 conditions that's why we used this automated solutions to iterate over all the objects and add constraints to the solver automatically:
+Totally 250 checks done so 250 conditions that's why we used this automated solution to iterate over all the objects and add constraints to the solver automatically:

 ```python
 from z3 import *